Water quality

 We apply the ADWG Framework for Management of Drinking Water Quality which includes 2 components for the management of incidents:

-1. communication
+- communication

-2. incident and emergency response protocols.
+- incident and emergency response protocols.

-Our Water Quality Incident and Emergency Management Protocol is in place and we have a web-based incident management system to record and generate notifications of water quality incidents.
-These are aligned to the interagency Water/Wastewater Incident Notification and Communication Protocol that is maintained by SA Health to adopt the principles of the ADWG and satisfy requirements of the Act and Safe Drinking Water Regulations 2012.
+This is aligned with the interagency Water/Wastewater Incident Notification and Communication Protocol that is maintained by SA Health.
+This protocol adopts the principles of the ADWG and meets the regulatory requirements of the Act and Safe Drinking Water Regulations 2012.

-SA Health defines 3 types of health-related incident classifications based on a precautionary approach:
+SA Health defines 3 types of health- related incident classifications based on a precautionary approach:

-An incident that, without immediate appropriate response or intervention, could cause serious risk to human health and is likely to require immediate interagency meetings to consider responses.
+Priority Type 1 incident notification An incident that, without immediate appropriate response or intervention, could cause serious risk to human health and is likely to require immediate interagency meetings to consider responses.
 Procedures for Type 1 incident notifications also apply.

-2. Type 1 incident notification
+Type 1 incident notification/s

 An incident that, without appropriate response or intervention, could cause serious risk to human health.

-3. Type 2 incident notifications
+Type 2 incident notification/s

 An incident that, without appropriate response or intervention, represents a low risk to human health.